HiRoFa/spidermonkey_runtime/README.md

 # status

-Nowhere near production ready, it is untested and i'm pretty sure i created some memory leaks in the unsafe sections...
+Nowhere near production ready, it is untested...

 It works with the mozjs crate version 0.10.1 which is already pretty old but there are no newer releases, when i get more comfortable with spidermonkey and mozjs i'll see about using a git pull of a newer version.

 Please see the [CHANGELOG](CHANGELOG.md) for what's new.

-Currently i'm working towards creating a 0.1 version which has a couple of goals
+0.1 works with mozjs 0.10.1 and meets the goals i've set

+For 0.2 the goals is mostly the same but with a much newer mozjs

+# 0.1 goals

 * [x] Get a grip on when to use rooted values (Handle) and when to use Values (JSVal)
 * [x] Easy loading script files